-Eye and face protection: Eye protection according to ANSI Z.87.1 or other national standards are warranted if environment is excessively dusty.
+Eye and face protection: Eye protection according to ANSI Z.87.1 or other national standards may be warranted if environment is excessively dusty.

 Skin protection: Standard work gloves (cotton, canvas or leather) may be warranted if environment is excessively dusty.
-Respiratory protection: Where airborne concentrations are expected to exceed exposure limits, respirators should be used.
+Respiratory protection: Where airborne concentrations are expected to exceed exposure limits, respirators should be used (EN149).